Sunday, October 19, 2025

 So we had a little girl, um, she came in and she was diagnosed with selective mutism because, and she was one of four, um, I don’t remember if she was the oldest or the second child, but there were four kiddos and mom, they had moved from a different country.
 The girl started in in school and she was talking, and then just one day she didn’t speak anymore and she had been coming to Kidology for six or seven weeks and she participated in the session and she played and she was joyful.

 She was always in a good mood.
 She was there, but she never said a word.
 She would nod, she would say no, just gesturing and nodding and, um.
 We brought her into the gym.
-This was the second time in the gym.
-So she had been there once before and this was the second time.
 And I got a new swing for the gym.
 And I happened to be there that day doing stuff with the swing, and she was there.

 So I invited her and I brought her on the swing and the mom was just sitting on the floor.
 She had been finishing, um, physical therapy and I was there.
 So I bring on the swing and I’m swinging her and I’m saying, “wee, wee” back and forth, “wee,” and then.
 I stopped and she looked at me, and she said, “wee,” and her mom just started.